 The bike slid and I saw it all happen in slow motion.
-As our bodies approached the dusty rocky road surface I knew that we would lose a bit of skin.
+Our bodies approached the dusty rocky road surface and I knew that we would lose a bit of skin.
 Before I could think any further, we got really intimate with the beautiful island of Ometepe, skin to gravel.
-OMETEPE ISLAND The island is composed … Read more
+Ometepe Island Ometepe is an island is … Read more

 The island provides a backdrop for people’s lives to intertwine and create moments that, though ephemeral, enriches our lives with the lasting memories that they provide.